-Our cross-dataset analysis reveals that quantum-model transferability is limited, with performance possibly dependent on data separability characteristics.
+Our cross-data set analysis reveals that quantum-model transferability is limited, with performance possibly dependent on data-separability characteristics.
 Models performing well on linearly-separable data showed mediocre performance on the more complex, non-linearly separable industrial images.
 While there seems to be a correlation between model architecture and class separability, further research is needed to confirm this hypothesis.
-This suggests that despite the universal approximation capabilities theoretically attributed to quantum models, custom architecture design remains necessary for optimal performance on specific data sets.
+This suggests that, despite the universal approximation capabilities theoretically attributed to quantum models, custom architecture design remains necessary for optimal performance on specific data sets.

-We approached this study with fairness considerations in both directions: restricting the parameter count of classical models to match quantum models, while limiting quantum model size to ensure classical simulability.
+We approached this study with fairness considerations in both directions: restricting the parameter count of classical models to match quantum models, while limiting quantum model size to ensure compatibility with near-term quantum devices and classical simulability.
 Despite these constraints, our findings provide valuable insights into the current state of quantum machine learning for industrial image classification.
 The absence of performance advantage, combined with our systematic hyperparameter optimization analysis, illustrates the significant gap between theoretical quantum advantage propositions and practical implementations.